abenhamdine/ant-demo-ts-cra/README.md

 Based on https://github.com/comerc/cra-ts-antd and https://ant.design/docs/react/use-with-create-react-app

 ### CAUTION : this project only works with create-react-app-typescript 2.6.0 (react-scripts@1.0.10).
-It's apparently broken with create-react-app-typescript 2.7.0 (react-scripts@1.0.13).
+It's apparently broken with create-react-app-typescript 2.7.0 (react-scripts@1.0.13), probably because of upgrade to webpack@3 in react-scripts@1.1.11).
 To investigate.

 ### Step 1